LukaUte2019/Instantgram-app/README.md

  <b>Video Chat</b>

 Video chat using Agora.io You need a seperate app that will handle video chats.
-(It’s included in the “Download App” Button.)
+(It’s included in the repository)

  <b>Emojis</b>